 Our vision would be nothing without the support of churches, volunteers, donors, and local organizations.
 From funding to outreach, the mission of Breakthrough Outreach Shelter Network is only possible with help from the community.
-Working together is a necessary step in ending homelessness in the Silicon Valley.
+Working together is a necessary step in helping to end homelessness in the Silicon Valley.

-Several years ago, a woman and her son prepared food for their weekly visits to Saint James park in downtown San Jose.
+Several years ago, Karen and her son prepared food for their weekly visits to Saint James park in downtown San Jose.
 Every Sunday, the two would walk the sidewalks hand-in-hand while delivering meals to the homeless.
-Karen, however, soon realized that although her heart was in the right place, her food wasn’t the answer to the multiple problems that the homeless face.
+Karen, however, soon realized that although her heart was in the right place, her food wasn’t the answer to the multiple problems that the homeless face

 “I realized that the homeless can still suffer with a full belly.
 Food is important.
 But they need services to get off the streets, and that’s when I knew we needed new solutions.”

 The Sunday walks in Saint James blossomed into a non-profit 501(c)(3).
 Karen has evolved her approach.
 Pragmatic yet compassionate, her Breakthrough Outreach Shelter Network seeks to tackle the many complex issues of homelessness in Santa Clara Valley.
 A Bay Area native, Karen’s understanding of Santa Clara homelessness, rising property values, and impacted social services allows her to create innovative solutions.
 Although her past projects and outreach make her qualified to work for this community, Karen’s personal life is intertwined with homelessness.

 The passion Karen gives to her organization began with her younger brother, Stevie.
 Throughout childhood, he was a loved brother and son and had a bright future ahead of him.
 Stevie, however, fell on hard times and into homelessness.